ycm-core/YouCompleteMe/README.md

 ### Diagnostic Display

 YCM will display diagnostic notifications for C-family and C# languages if you compiled YCM with Clang and Omnisharp support, respectively.
+Diagnostics will also be displayed for TypeScript.
 Since YCM continuously recompiles your file as you type, you'll get notified of errors and warnings in your file as fast as possible.

 Here are the various pieces of the diagnostic UI: